COLLECTION OF STORIES

 When you travel, you discover the world, and it reveals itself to you.
 Everything you experience and feel at a moment in your life marks the way you approach that space and time; the coming and going of the gaze goes hand in hand with the coming and going of life.
 Meyer’s “An Ecuador” brings you closer to the visual reflections the photographer experienced during his travels to the country.

-During '68
+During 68

-Edited by Racquel Barousse (Conejo Soñador) and Pedro Meyer
+Edited by Pedro Meyer

 Before dedicating himself full-time to photography, the author personally covered all the events of the student movement of 1968.
 With many unpublished photographs, today we can approach what these historic events were like, which were so important for the history of Mexico.